 FPU NOT used in the ISRs

-If you use the FPU only at the thread-level (inside active objects) and none of your ISRs use the FPU, you can setup the FPU not to use the automatic state preservation and not to use the lazy stacking feature as follows:
+If you use the FPU only at the thread-level (inside active objects) and none of your ISRs use the FPU, you can set up the FPU not to use the automatic state preservation and not to use the lazy stacking feature as follows:

 FPU->FPCCR &= ~((1U << FPU_FPCCR_ASPEN_Pos) | (1U << FPU_FPCCR_LSPEN_Pos));